metinorak/envloader/README.md

 - Default values can be defined with `default` tag
 - Supports slice and map types
 - Requirement check can be enabled with `required` tag like `required:"true"`.
 It is disabled by default.
 - Nested struct fields' variable names consist of parent struct name and field name.
-For example, `Database_Host` for `Database struct { Host string }`
+For example, `DATABASE_HOST` for `Database struct { Host string }`
 - Field delimiter is underscore(_) by default.
 It can be disabled using ``env:"-"``.
 In this case struct field names will not contain parent struct name.
 For example, `Host` for `Database struct { Host string }`

 ## Installation